 2016 Jan 15

 The open star cluster M47 (NGC 2422) in Puppis will be well placed for observation.
 It will reach its highest point in the sky at around midnight local time.

 At a declination of -14°30', it is easiest to see from the southern hemisphere; it can be seen at latitudes between 55°N and 84°S.

-At magnitude 4.5, M47 is too faint to be seen with the naked eye from any but the very darkest sites, but is visible through a pair of binoculars or small telescope.
+At magnitude 4.4, M47 is tricky to make out with the naked eye except from a dark site, but is visible through a pair of binoculars or small telescope.

 The precise position of M47 is as follows:

 The details of this observing event were provided courtesy of In-The-Sky.org